-For the Democratic Republic of Congo, it will be of vital importance to ensure that the rolling long-lasting insecticidal net (LLIN) campaigns scheduled for 2020 are completed.
-The country is congratulated for successfully rolling out the first phase of the 2020 campaigns.
+For the Democratic Republic of Congo, it was of vital importance to ensure that the rolling long-lasting insecticidal net (LLIN) campaigns scheduled for 2020 were completed.
+The country is congratulated for successfully rolling out the 2020 campaigns.
 Under the worst-case scenario, in which the LLIN campaigns are not completed and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 14.2% increase in malaria cases, and a 98.2% increase in malaria deaths in The Democratic Republic of Congo.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.